ibm-cloud-docs/databases-for-mongodb/connecting-mongo-cli.md

 Connection strings are displayed in the _Endpoints_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

-The information the MongoDB shell needs to connect to your deployment is in the "cli" section the connection strings.
+The information the MongoDB shell needs to connect to your instance is in the "cli" section of the connection strings.
 The table contains a breakdown for reference.

 | Field Name | Index | Description |
 | ---------- | ----- | ----------- |